athulvis/LaTeX-to-PNG/README.md

 You can access the bot using https://t.me/latexpngbot

 The bot is hosted in IBM Cloud.
-Hence the manifest.yml and Procfile added to this repo.
+Hence the `manifest.yml` and `Procfile`  were added to this repo.

 ### How to use the bot